wesbos/es6-articles/25 - Array.from() and Array.of().md

 const ages =  Array.of(12,4,23,62,34);
 ```

-That's going to create an array from every single that argument you pass it.
+That's going to create an array from every single argument you pass it.

 That's it.
 There is nothing else much more to `Array.of`.
 That's one of those you put in your back pocket, because you might need it at some point.